mrcodeswildride/slideshow/README.md

 # slideshow

-This is a slideshow web app written in HTML, CSS, and JavaScript.
+Slideshow web app written in HTML, CSS, and JavaScript.

-Use this app at [history.mrcodeswildride.com](https://history.mrcodeswildride.com/).
+Use this app at [slideshow.mrcodeswildride.com](https://slideshow.mrcodeswildride.com/).
 Learn how to make this app at [mrcodeswildride.com](https://www.mrcodeswildride.com/).